Average Student Loan Debt for a Bachelor’s Degree

 • Hispanic borrowers who experienced hardship trying to pay off their Bachelor’s degree debt averaged $34,750 in loans.

-• The figure below is the percentage of graduates from each race experiencing difficulty with their student loan debt 1 year after graduation.
+• The figure below is the percentage of graduates from each race experiencing difficulty with their student loan debt 1 year after graduation in 2016.

-Average student loan debt for a bachelors degree 2 e1685568214237 on Education Data Initiative
+Average student loan debt 3 on Education Data Initiative

 Average 4-year Bachelor’s Degree Debt by Gender